 These tests also measure your electrolyte and acid/base balance, your blood sugar, and your blood proteins.
 Electrolytes are mineral salts that help move nutrients into your cells and move waste products out of your cells.
-Electrolytes also help maintain your body's fluid and pH, or acidity, levels.
+Electrolytes also help keep your body's fluid and acidity (pH) levels where they should be.

-Most labs perform the same 14 tests, but these may be changed depending on what your doctor is looking for.
+Most labs do the same 14 tests, but these may be changed depending on what your healthcare provider is looking for.
 They may also vary slightly between labs.
 The 14 tests that are included in most CMPs are: